algattik/terraform-aspnet-devops-template/docs/installation.md

     - Terraform: https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks
     - JMeter: https://marketplace.visualstudio.com/items?itemName=AlexandreGattiker.jmeter-tasks
   - Create a new Azure Resource Manager Service Connection $(TERRAFORM_SERVICE_CONNECTION) with access to the $(RESOURCE_GROUP) resource group.

+    1. Go to Azure DevOps Project settings
+    2. Select Service Connections (if you want to learn more about this, got to [Service connections in Azure docs](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml))
+    3. Create a new Service connection
+    4. Pick Azure Resource Manager (which gives access to Azure Resources commands)
+    5. Create a new Azure service connection:
+      - Select Service Principal (automatic)
+      - Don't select a resource group, as we don't have one yet - this allows the SP to access all Resource Groups
+      - Give the Service connection a name - we will need that name for Terraform later (e.g. Terraform_SP)
+      - Check the "Grant access permission to all pipelines" box

   - Run the pipeline azure-pipelines.yml
   - On the first run some of the jobs will fail with error